Costello-K/helios_backend/README.md

 5) You can now open a web browser and see the application in action at the following address.

        http://127.0.0.1:8000
-6) All tests are performed automatically before the server starts.

-7) If you need to run the tests yourself, you need to run the commands:
+6) If you need to run the tests yourself, you need to run the commands:

        docker-compose up
        docker container ls